JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part02.md

   };
 ```

-This is a little complicated but basically i treat a ray as an attsert with an `offsets` field and an `allowed` field.
+This is a little complicated but basically i treat a ray as an attrset with an `offsets` field and an `allowed` field.

 The `offsets` field is a list of index offsets to add to a given cell to get the cells that ray hits when starting at that index.
 I use [builtins.genList](https://noogle.dev/f/builtins/genList) to generate the offsets. `genList fn n` is like doing this in haskell